the-foreign-architect/tfa-vuepress/src/guides/dubai/dubai.md

 published: true
 guide: true
 excerpt: Dubai’s architecture is extravagant, excessive, inconsequent and opulent.
 Despite all that, it is also mind-blowing, impressive, and unique.
 Go see it.
+description: Dubai’s architecture is extravagant, excessive, inconsequent and opulent.
+Despite all that, it is also mind-blowing, impressive, and unique.
+Go see it.
 tags:
   - Dubai
   - City Guide